GT-RAIL/assistance_arbitration/README.md

 1. Define your action `class`, which should derive from [`AbstractStep`](task_executor/src/task_executor/abstract_step.py).
 Make sure to follow the precedent set by the actions that are already in the code base
 1. Add the action's name and `class` to [`__init__.py`](task_executor/src/task_executor/actions/__init__.py)
 1. Add the action to the actions documentation page [`task_executor.actions.rst`](docs/source/task_executor.actions.rst).
 Follow the syntax of other actions that are already in that file.

+## TODO

+Some of the things that would be good to figure out, but I don't know how to achieve, or do not have the bandwidth for:

+- Figure out a [`dynamic_reconfigure`](http://wiki.ros.org/dynamic_reconfigure)-like API to the reload functionality provided by a lot of the servers.
+Unfortunately, `dynamic_reconfigure` itself does not allow for the dynamic reconfiguration of dictionaries or lists at the moment.
+- Make the monitoring and executive levels truly general; among the biggest problems are:
+    - Beliefs: automatically including beliefs in the messages, and updating the appropriate belief as part of the task
+    - Database: including and parsing custom data types from the database dictionary
+    - Actions: including primitive actions into the global module search path for the actions.
+We have to have the same actions available via direct access as are available through the task execution server
+    - Ops: ops need to be more than just predefined functions within the package
+    - Background monitors: Background monitors that are tracked by the execution monitor should be an arbitrary list of monitors
+- Include a resource aware manager, like [Playful](https://github.com/vincentberenz/playful), as a concurrent execution manager